 - Add the shrimp, season with salt and mix again.

-The Shrimp Aguachile with Mango is ready.
-Serve it with tortilla chips or on tostadas.
+Serve with tortilla chips or on tostadas.
 For a healthier option, serve it on a bed of lettuce, in lettuce cups, or scoop it up with additional slices of cucumbers.

 Recipe